T2VEval: Benchmark Dataset and Objective Evaluation Method for T2V-generated Videos: T2VEval-Bench: A Multi-Dimensional Benchmark Dataset

-Subjective evaluations were conducted in strict accordance with the criteria of the ITU.BT series \cite{bt2012methodology}.
-The evaluation process was conducted in a controlled laboratory setting to maintain consistent video viewing and evaluation conditions.
-Subjective evaluations were conducted using a 5-point scale continuous single stimulus quality scoring method, classified as 0-1 (bad), 1-2 (poor), 2-3 (average), 3-4 (good), 4-5 (excellent), and each video was evaluated by 7 to 9 professional evaluators.
-In total, we recruited 73 evaluators, including 20 men and 53 women, aged between 18 and 28, all from Communication University of China.
-Their academic backgrounds range from undergraduate to doctoral level, covering science and engineering (e.g. electronic information, computer science) and humanities and arts (e.g. international journalism, new media, film studies).
-We collected at least 7 subjective scores for each video in all evaluation dimensions, for a total of 58,660 raw scores.
+Subjective evaluations were conducted in accordance with the criteria of the Recommendation ITU-R BT.500 \cite{bt2019500}.
+The evaluation process was performed in a controlled laboratory setting to maintain consistent video viewing and evaluation conditions.
+The 5-point continuous quality scale method was employed, with the scores categorized scores as follows: 0-1 (bad), 1-2 (poor), 2-3 (fair), 3-4 (good), and 4-5 (excellent).
+Each video was assessed by 7 to 9 professional evaluators, with a total of 73 evaluators recruited for the experiment.

-Based on the requirements of ITU-R series standards, we use 95\% confidence intervals to detect and remove outliers from the original scores.
+We use 95\% confidence intervals to detect and remove outliers from the raw scores.
 For the score of a video generated by model $i$ for prompt $j$ in dimension $k$, the confidence interval is calculated as $[\mu_{ijk} - 2\sigma_{ijk}, \mu_{ijk} +2\sigma_{ijk}]$.
 Any scores falling outside this interval are considered outliers and removed.
-To maintain data integrity, we ensure that at least five valid scores remain for each video in every dimension.